Home : Product Search : Site Map : Checkout : Track Your Order : Login : Customer : Price Set : Wish List

 Keep the seam width ¼” wide on the placket strip while attaching it to the bishop dress.

-Turn the un-sewed edge of the placket strip on the right side of the dress.
+Turn the un-sewed edge of the placket strip onto the right side of the dress.
 Press the seam and a ¼” seam allowance.

 Fold the placket over the right side of the dress and stitch-on-the-ditch.